Guide Price £485,000

 Bisley benefits from a village shop with post office, a well-established primary school, a church and two village pubs.
 This location also allows for easy access to the shops and amenities of Stroud, Cirencester and Cheltenham.
 Stroud town benefits from a variety of local independent shops and stores, art galleries, pubs serving locally supplied beers and ciders and plenty of cafes, bars and restaurants to eat and socialise.
 The wider area has a wide range of shops and amenities, including supermarkets, a hospital, state and private schools, a leisure and sports centre, award-winning weekly farmers’ market and a main line railway station with inter-city services travelling to London (Paddington).
 Cirencester (10 miles), Cheltenham (15 miles) and Swindon (25 miles) are all within comfortable driving.

-We are informed that all mains services are connected to the property.
+We are informed that all mains services are connected.

 Stroud District Council, Ebley Mill,Westward Road, Stroud, Gloucestershire GL5 4UB Tel: 01453 766321